-An espresso machine extracts espresso by extracting the coffee from the grind by sing steam pressure.
+An espresso machine extracts espresso by extracting the coffee from the grind by using steam pressure.

-If it’s to course, you will under extract, and if it’s too fine, you’ll over-extract or clog.
+If it’s too coarse, you will under extract, and if it’s too fine, you’ll over-extract or clog.

 You will be better off buying an electric grinder that has the capability of grinding your beans fine enough to give you a rich, silky espresso.

 They tend to be more expensive because there aren’t many parts that manufacturers can use cheaper plastic parts instead of the metal parts that are more commonly used.

 This is because the burrs in electric grinders have to be made of ceramic or stainless steel; a cheaper material would break since they are spinning very close together at high speeds.

 In hand coffee grinders, you don’t have high speeds, but this means that the precision of the build is even more important.